-This thematic exhibition will feature photography and photo-based works that either capture, stage or propose actions for the camera, or feature interactions created in post-production.
-The exhibition will feature installation-based works by Cig Harvey, Shoshanna White, and Julie Poitras Santos along with more traditionally formatted works by Jennifer Calivas, Mark Dorf, and Ray Ewing.
+This thematic exhibition features photographic works set in nature that document actions as they naturally occurred; actions as they were performed for the camera; interactions created in post-production; or to propose actions to be taken by the viewer.
+The exhibition will feature installation-based works by Cig Harvey, Shoshannah White, and Julie Poitras Santos along with more traditionally formatted works by Jennifer Calivas, Mark Dorf, and Ray Ewing.

 About the artists:

 Jennifer Calivas has exhibited extensively at venues including David Zwirner (New York), LTD (Los Angeles), and Buoy Gallery (Kittery, ME).
 She received an MFA from Yale University in 2018 and currently teaches at Princeton University and Parsons School of Design.
 Calivas lives in New York with strong ties to Rockland, ME, where she recently completed a residency at the Ellis Beauregard Foundation.

 Mark Dorf has exhibited internationally, most recently at Presenza (London), the Houston Center for Photography, and Nantes (France).
 He received a BFA from the Savannah College of Art and Design and an MFA from the School of the Art Institute of Chicago.
 He’s been reviewed by both The New York Times and The New Yorker, and is noted for producing several NFTs.
 Dorf lives in New York and his featured work was created in Maine.